junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 "Do you have wings?"
 Dean asks suddenly, glancing behind the angel's back.

 Cas tilts his head, concentrating on the idea.
-Dean watches the light folded behind his body's back spreads, like a giant thunderbird or phoenix suddenly bursts into life, extending the wings made of lightning high and wide, full of light and electricity.
+Dean watches the light that was folded behind his back spreads, like a giant thunderbird or phoenix suddenly bursts into life, extending the wings made of lightning high and wide, full of light and electricity.
 The air stirred by his wings form into a gust, pushing the dirt and skeletons away, cleaning out a circle of bare ground.
 The light and sound cracks open the air, shaking the ground.

 This is the most beautiful thing Dean's ever seen in his whole life, on Earth or in Hell.
-He thinks he stops breathing for a moment, just to stare at Cas -- at the light that's swirling faster under his skin, at the light that's stretching out, at the white blue color, at the burning warmth.
+He thinks he stops breathing for a moment, just to stare at Cas -- at the form that is beyond the flesh, at the light that's swirling faster under his skin, at the light and color and energy and electricity that's stretching out, at the white blue color, at the burning warmth.
 He thinks his eyes might get burned for staring too long, but he doesn't care.

-Dean doesn't need to look up to know the demons must have found them -- if they didn't before, with the light show Cas just did, they certain do now.
+Dean doesn't need to look up to know the demons must have found them -- if they didn't before, with the light show Cas just did, they certainly do now.

-"Shit, I don't know it's so high profile."
-Dean curses, scanning around.
+"Shit, I don't know it's so high profile," Dean curses, scanning around.
 The forever-dark sky is getting even darker, the black cloud made of flying demon smoke pressing down on them fast.
 The smell of sulfur grows stronger.

 "Think you can get us through that?"
 Dean asks.

 "I'll try.
-I'll die trying."
-Cas answers easily, holding out a hand to grab Dean on the shoulder.
+I'll die trying," Cas answers easily, holding out a hand to grab Dean on the shoulder.
 "If I fail, I wish my brothers and sisters will find you."

 Dean doesn't have time to answer to that as Cas's wings flap, and they're no longer on the lowest ground of the Pit of Hell.

 The flapping wings stir up the flow of the air, along with the demons flying in there, swirling everything into a maelstrom.
-Dean feels nauseous, as if all his insides are crashed into one side inside his stomach.
+Dean feels nauseous, as if all his insides are crashed into one side in his stomach.
 He has to use one hand to hold on to the angel's waist to keep himself steady.

+The angel's touch on his shoulder burns bad, and Dean belatedly realizes it must be the cuts that Dean sliced on Cas's palm bleeding with blood and light again, seeping onto his skin.
+As a demon touched by a bleeding angel, Dean thinks, it must be just a small fraction of all the cost he has to pay for all the sins he has committed.
+So he doesn't even flinch, even as the burning getting hotter and deeper as if they'll scorch through all the bones on his shoulder -- it's nothing compared to Alastair's scorching after all, Dean thinks.
+He can handle this.
+So he merely grits his teeth, letting that pained shoulder and arm hanging uselessly to his left side, using his right arm to hold on to Cas.

 The demons are getting closer.